-During 2012, the Company completed a drill program ("Phase II") on this property.
-The costs incurred during 2012 primarily relate to the Phase II drill program.
-During 2011, the Company completed a drill program ("Phase I").
+During 2012, the Company completed a drilling program on this property.
+The costs incurred during 2012 and 2013 primarily relate to this program.

 During 2012, the Company performed a prospecting program and commenced a winter drill program on this property.
-During 2011, the Company performed a magnetic and electromagnetic airborne geophysical survey on this property.
+Expenditures incurred during 2013 relate to the continuation of the winter drilling program.